-- a.
-The health plan shall comply with all state and federal regulations, as amended, to include but not limited to, 42 CFR 438.10 and 438.104. - b.
+- b.
 The health plan shall submit all marketing and member education materials to the state agency prior to distribution.
-The health plan shall be responsible for submitting materials from their subcontractors, in-network providers, vendors, etc. - The health plan shall be responsible for tracking all marketing and member education materials submitted to the state agency according to the guidance provided in the Marketing and Member Education Guidelines located and periodically updated on the MO HealthNet website at Bidder and Vendor Documents. - 2) The health plan shall submit all materials in camera-ready format, specific to the MO HealthNet Managed Care Program. - When submitting marketing and education material(s), the health plan shall indicate how and when the material(s) will be used, the timeframe(s) for the use, and the media to be used for distribution. - 4) The state agency will deem items as conditionally approved on the date of receipt and will not provide a written approval. - 5) If the health plan decides to withdraw a submission, the state agency will deem the items(s) withdrawn on the date of request and will not provide a written confirmation of withdrawal. - c.
+The health plan shall be responsible for submitting materials from their subcontractors, in-network providers, and vendors. - The health plan shall be responsible for tracking all marketing and member education materials submitted to the state agency according to the guidance provided in the Marketing and Member Education Guidelines located and periodically updated on the MO HealthNet website at Bidder and Vendor Documents. - 2) The health plan shall submit all materials in camera-ready format, specific to the MO HealthNet Managed Care Program. - 3) When submitting marketing and education material(s), the health plan shall indicate how and when the material(s) will be used, the timeframe(s) for the use, and the media to be used for distribution. - 4) The state agency will deem items as conditionally approved on the date of receipt and will not provide a written approval. - 5) If the health plan decides to withdraw a submission, the state agency will deem the items(s) withdrawn on the date of request and will not provide a written confirmation of withdrawal. - 6) The state agency shall review and respond to materials that require prior approval within 30 calendar days of receipt. - c.
 All health plan marketing and member education materials are subject to an audit. - d.
 The health plan shall distribute all marketing and member educational materials statewide.
 The health plan shall only distribute materials in compliance with the contract.
 The health plan shall supply current materials and remove their outdated materials from public areas. - e.
 The health plan shall ensure that in-network providers provide equal representation of all contracted health plans and shall not favor one health plan over another in displayed information.
 The in-network providers may display brochures and other materials from one health plan even though all health plans have not provided similar materials. - f.
-The health plan shall ensure the following if the health plan sponsors or participates in community activities, programs, or events including at provider sites: - Community activities are defined for the purpose of this document as: activities where people come together to learn or ask questions about health care benefits, responsibilities, and procedures.
+The health plan shall ensure the following if the health plan sponsors or participates in community activities, programs, or events including at provider sites: - 1) Community activities are defined for the purpose of this document as: activities where people come together to learn or ask questions about health care benefits, responsibilities, and procedures.
 At community activities, the health plan shall only use marketing materials approved by the state agency and must adhere to the ban on engaging in enrollment activities required herein. - 2) The health plan may offer the availability of gifts of no greater than \$15 in value, and only if such gifts (promotional item) are offered during any community activity (e.g. health fair).
 The nominal gift must be offered to all individuals attending the community activity.
 The health plan shall follow all guidelines outlined by the Office of Inspector General (OIG) in relation to nominal gifts.
 Gifts must be directly and obviously health related or limited to printed materials (e.g. T-shirts, pens or pencils, caps, mugs, key chains, etc.).
 All gifts must include written proof of cost per unit when submitted.
 The gift does not have to be re-submitted to the state agency for additional community activities.
 Advertising the availability of such gifts through mailings, TV or radio, social media, posters, and other promotions or publicity is prohibited.